breakds/www.breakds.org/content/home/about.md

 I am a software engineer by trade, working on automating things (e.g. cars).
 I spent my school years studying Math, Control, Economics and Computer Vision.

+Fun fact: I have been practicing programming since 6 when my father brings home a laptop.

-Currently, my main focus is in autonomous driving.
+Currently, my main focus is in autonomous driving robots.
 More specifically, building practical solutions for various driving :decision and :planning under :uncertain and :interactive scenarios.